Rufus K. Polk

 Rufus King Polk (August 23, 1866 – March 5, 1902) was a Democratic member of the U.S. House of Representatives from Pennsylvania from 1899 to 1902.

-Life and career
+Biography

 Rufus K. Polk was born in Columbia, Tennessee, the son of Confederate States Army Brigadier General Lucius E. Polk and great-nephew of Leonidas Polk.

+Education

 He attended Webb's Academy in Culleoka, Tennessee, graduated from Lehigh University in South Bethlehem, Pennsylvania, in 1887, and took a post-graduate course in mining engineering.

+Career

 He settled in Danville, Pennsylvania, and was employed as a chemist.
 He held supervisory positions with several steel companies and ultimately became engaged in the manufacture of structural iron.

+He was a delegate to the 1900 Democratic National Convention.

+Spanish-American War

 He served as first lieutenant of Company F, Twelfth Regiment, Pennsylvania Volunteer Infantry, in the Spanish–American War.

-He was a delegate to the 1900 Democratic National Convention.
+Congress

 Polk was elected as a Democrat to the Fifty-sixth and Fifty-seventh Congresses and served until his death in Philadelphia, Pennsylvania.

+Death and burial

 He is buried in Fairview Cemetery in Danville, Pennsylvania.